 This question was put to me recently by someone whom, as the Pharisees did Jesus, was attempting to disprove my ministry, while at the same time calling me wicked for even making such a statement.
-While I don't claim to be anybody's Bible scholar, I can happily proclaim, with absolute certainty that "I know the man from Gallile."
+While I don't claim to be anybody's Bible scholar, I can happily proclaim, with absolute certainty that "I know the man from Galilee."
 (See, that right there makes me want to break out into a sprint.
 Y'all just don't know.)

-The answer is an unresounding "YES," Jesus did drink wine."
-In fact Jesus's very first miracle, as most people probably know, was that He turned water into wine.
+The answer is an unresounding "YES," Jesus did drink wine.
+In fact, Jesus's very first miracle, as most people probably know, was that He turned water into wine.
 I did not say that Jesus was a drunkard; that's how the Pharisees insultingly tried to label Him; but, as we see here, Jesus himself admittedly partook of the grape.

 Matthew 11:15-26